zcvele/OfficeDocs-SkypeForBusiness/Teams/setup-calendar-syncing-with-google-workspace.md

 **What does the "User edits detected" Google Calendar sync status mean?**

-- This means critical user-identifiable information, such as a first name, has been modified in either the Microsoft or Google Workspace directory, which results in termination of the calendar sync.
+- This means critical user-identifiable information, such as a first name, has been modified in either the Microsoft or Google Workspace Directory, which results in termination of the calendar sync.
 - You can resume the calendar sync for this user by either selecting the **Manage Google Calendar sync** link on the **Users** page or by using the Set Up Calendar Synchronization Wizard on the Admin app home page.

 **Can I sync my Google Calendar for personal use with Teams?**